Skip to content

 Company History

 Founded in 2002 as NXSystems Ltd, originally building consumer-facing online payment infrastructure during the same wave that produced PayPal.
-The early product was a transfer service for cross-border money movement — basic in capability versus modern eWallets but ahead of the curve in 2002 for the European retail audience.
-The Northern Ireland headquarters in Belfast established the operating base; Dublin and Malta offices were added later to support Irish operations and Malta licensing.
+The early product was a transfer service for cross-border money movement, basic in capability against modern eWallets but ahead of the curve in 2002 for the European retail audience.
+The Northern Ireland headquarters in Belfast established the operating base, and Dublin and Malta offices were added later to support Irish operations and Malta licensing.

 In 2020 CEO Paul Kavanagh and CFO Kieron Nolan led a management buyout, taking ownership of the business and locking in the iGaming-focused strategy.
-The 2020-2025 period saw rapid product expansion: iFrame, then iFrame 2.0 (in-flow KYC and method retry), PayAnyBank (115-country payouts), PayAnyCard (global card payouts with DCC), eVoucher (cash funding rail), MoneyExpress (China remittance).
+The 2020-2025 period saw rapid product expansion: iFrame, then iFrame 2.0 (in-flow KYC and method retry), PayAnyBank (115-country payouts), PayAnyCard (global card payouts with DCC), eVoucher (cash funding rail) and MoneyExpress (China remittance).
 Partnerships with Slotegrator (Moneygrator), SoftSwiss (FinteqHub), Orchestr, PayU, Veriff and others opened the integration paths into existing operator stacks.
-UK sales reached £21.5M in 2024 with 124% three-year growth — Sunday Times listed MiFinity among the UK's Top 100 fastest-growing tech companies.
+UK sales reached £21.5M in 2024 with 124% three-year growth, and the Sunday Times listed MiFinity among the UK's Top 100 fastest-growing tech companies.
 The Fintech & Payments Awards 2026 Gold for the eWallet capped the recognition cycle.
-In February 2026 MiFinity announced a strategic partnership with Orchestr, extending the orchestration integration footprint further.
+In August 2025 MiFinity announced a strategic partnership with Orchestr, extending the orchestration integration footprint further, and in February 2026 it launched MiRewards, a premium loyalty programme built into the eWallet.

 Review Analysis

-Trustpilot sits at 3.5/5 from approximately 1,560-1,646 consumer reviews — a large sample that reflects MiFinity's million-customer wallet base, not its B2B operator clients.
-The positive themes are consistent: easy app and onboarding, fast deposits, the multi-currency wallet works as advertised, integration breadth across casinos is convenient for players who use multiple operators.
+Trustpilot sits at 3.5/5 from approximately 1,645 consumer reviews, a large sample that reflects MiFinity's million-customer wallet base rather than its B2B operator clients.
+The positive themes are consistent: an easy app and onboarding, fast deposits, the multi-currency wallet works as advertised, and integration breadth across casinos is convenient for players who use multiple operators.
 The negative themes are equally consistent: KYC verification delays on withdrawals (queues of 2-3 days where money was previously transferred in hours), email-only customer support that responds slowly, fee perception (the 2.99% FX markup compounds with deposit and withdrawal fees on small transactions, and players feel it), and occasional account freezes during re-verification.
-Glassdoor sits at 4.4/5 from 34 employee reviews — 77% would recommend to a friend, 88% positive business outlook.
-Work-life balance 4.2/5, culture 3.9/5, career opportunities 4.0/5, comp and benefits 4.0/5.
-The employee feedback is more uniformly positive than the customer feedback, which is a common pattern for B2B-leaning fintechs.
+Glassdoor sits at 4.4/5 from 34 employee reviews, with 77% recommending to a friend and 88% positive business outlook, work-life balance at 4.2/5, culture at 3.9/5, career opportunities at 4.0/5 and comp and benefits at 4.0/5.
+The employee feedback is more uniformly positive than the customer feedback, a common pattern for B2B-leaning fintechs.

 Context for Operators

-Compare MiFinity's 3.5/5 from 1,560 reviews against Skrill (~1.9/5 from ~14,000 reviews) and Neteller (~1.7/5 from ~5,000 reviews) and the picture flips — MiFinity scores meaningfully higher than its direct eWallet competitors despite the smaller sample.
-Consumer fintech wallets in general attract negative review skew because angry customers post and satisfied ones don't, so 3.5/5 in this category is actually above the pack.
-For B2B operator evaluation purposes the consumer Trustpilot score is a signal about player friction on the wallet side — assume some baseline of KYC delays and support complaints, and price that into your CS team's workload when MiFinity is part of the cashier.
-The G2 and Capterra B2B review surfaces don't carry useful MiFinity data in current snapshots.
+Set MiFinity's 3.5/5 from 1,645 reviews against Skrill (~1.9/5 from ~14,000 reviews) and Neteller (~1.7/5 from ~5,000 reviews), and the picture flips: MiFinity scores meaningfully higher than its direct eWallet competitors despite the smaller sample.
+Consumer fintech wallets in general attract a negative review skew because angry customers post and satisfied ones do not, so 3.5/5 in this category is actually above the pack.
+For B2B operator evaluation, the consumer Trustpilot score is a signal about player friction on the wallet side, so assume some baseline of KYC delays and support complaints and price that into your CS team's workload when MiFinity is part of the cashier.
+The G2 and Capterra B2B review surfaces do not carry useful MiFinity data in current snapshots.

 Notable Clients